Sup2point0/integrity/synopsis.md

 # Synopsis

-Y’know what, in recent years I’ve come to really enjoy writing my own maths questions.
-Much like [*Assort*](https://github.com/Sup2point0/Assort) is a repository of all my creations, *integrity* is a collection of all my maths questions.
+Y’know what, in recent months I’ve come to really enjoy writing my own maths questions.
+So much like [*Assort*](https://github.com/Sup2point0/Assort) is a repository of all my creations, *Integrity* is a collection of all my maths questions.
+(At least, that’s what it started out as.)

 Currently, most of these were written for maths competitions at school, including an Integration Bee, Competitive Completing the Square and Christmas Maths Advent ([*Addvent*](https://sup2point0.github.io/integrity/questions/addvent)).